User’s Guide to CGNS#

 call cg_close_f(index_file,ier)

 Note that this FORTRAN coding is very rudimentary.
 It assumes that we know that there is only one base and one zone.
-In a real working code, one should check the numbers in the file, and either allow for the possibility of multiple bases or zones, or explicitly disallow it.
+In a real working code, one should check the numbers in the file and either allow for the possibility of multiple bases or zones or explicitly disallow it.
 Also, this coding implicitly assumes that the grid.cgns file is a 3-D structured grid (cell dimension = physical dimension = 3).
-In a real working code, one should check to make sure that this is true, or else allow for other possibilities.
-One should also check to make sure the zone type is Structured if this is the type expected.
+In a real working code, one should check to ensure this is true or allow for other possibilities.
+One should also check to ensure the zone type is Structured and if this is the expected type.

 The first option is illustrated schematically in 2-D in the figure below.
 Simply stated, a Vertex flow solution is located at the same location as the grid points.
 Assuming that the grid points have already been written to a CGNS file, the following FORTRAN code segment adds the flow solution at vertices: